SLAM-Hive/.github/profile/README.md

 # SLAM-Hive
-**Author**: Yuanyuan Yang, Bowen Xu, Yinjie Li and Sören Schwertfeger
+**Author**: Xinzhe Liu, Yuanyuan Yang, Bowen Xu, Delin Feng and Sören Schwertfeger

 SLAM Hive is a project to enable the systematic, repeatable and reproducable evaluation of SLAM (Simultaneous Localization and Mapping) algorithms.
 It owns Web graphical user interface, comprehensive evaluation index, user-defined configuration, performance analysis and strong expansibility.